|

 One day a farmer's donkey (Bob) fell down into a well.

-out what to do.
+The animal cried piteously for hours as the farmer tried to figure out what to do.
 Finally he decided the animal was old, and the well

 needed to be covered up anyway; it just wasn't worth it to retrieve